 More therapeutic resources are available than can be provided by outpatient treatment

 Support parents and assist them to become confident with their parenting techniques

 Encourage youth to manage feelings such as anger and sadness

 Increase youth’s self-esteem

-Foster the development of academic skills
+Foster the development of skills to improve academic success

 Improve communication skills between peers and adults